joseasoler/tradergen/README.md

 * **[Alpha Biomes](https://steamcommunity.com/sharedfiles/filedetails/?id=1841354677):** The biomaterials specialization may have items created from crystalline wood, mushroom stalks or red wood.

+* **[Buyable psylink neuroformers](https://steamcommunity.com/sharedfiles/filedetails/?id=2190288136):** TraderGen is fully compatible with this mod.
+TraderGen only adds psylink neuroformers to a specific specialization, while Buyable psylink neuroformers adds it to some of the traders regardless of their specialization.

 * **[Expanded Prosthetics and Organ Engineering](https://steamcommunity.com/sharedfiles/filedetails/?id=725956940)** ...